Frequently Asked Questions

 Q15: How will my Cairn bike be delivered?

 A15: It will be delivered almost ready to ride.
 All the relevant adjustments would have been made to gears and brakes.
-All you will need to do is remove the packaging, fit the bars and front wheel.
-Then check all the torque settings to the recommended Nm.
-Pump up the tyres, set your saddle height and probably charge the battery (there will be a small amount of juice in it), fit your pedals.
-Ready to ride.
+All you will need to do is: Remove the packaging, fit the bars and front wheel, Pump up the tyres, set your saddle height, charge the battery (there will be a small amount of juice in it) and fit your pedals.
+View our how to guide Here.